 Helly and Hadwiger type theorems for transversal m-flats to families of flats and, respectively, convex sets of dimension n are proved in the case of general position.
-The proofs rely on Helly type theorems for "linear partitions" and "convex partitions", so that a general theory of Helly numbers is also developed.
+The proofs rely on Helly type theorems for "linear partitions" and "convex partitions," so that a general theory of Helly numbers is also developed. © 2007 Elsevier Inc. All rights reserved.